 More Comfortable Portugal Backpacking Budget

 If you’re on a really tight budget, one good idea may be to take the chance to work in exchange for benefits such as food and a bed for a few days or weeks.
 Worldpackers is a site/app that allows travellers to search for hosts and take part in work exchanges.
 This can really help cut down your travel costs and make your trip last longer.
 At the time of writing, there are 159 opportunities in Portugal on their platform with everything from work at surf camps to eco-lodges.
 You can use our Worldpackers promo code for a $10 discount if you opt to register!

 Currency – Euros

 £1 = €1.12

 US$1 = €0.94

-This page was last updated in February 2019.
+This Portugal backpacking budget was last updated in February 2023.